JennEYoon/fastai-deep-learning/README.md

  * app1 folder -- my testing notebooks, chp 1, 2, 4, 5
  * fastai folder -- full fastai v2 library, for studying
  * fastbook folder -- full copy of book notebooks, for studying
- * my-work folder -- my working notebooks for fastai 2020 version class.

 Smaller repo size, easier to start in binder.org
 Colab, one place to look for fastai notebooks.